chongor/JSON_Fakebook/README.md

 Coure Programming Project:  Using JSON, a fake facebook friend graph reader written in Java.
 Implemented algorithms:  Connected Component Finder, Kruskal's Algorithm, Degree Centrality, Dijkstra's Algorithm, and Closeness Centrality.

+Created in the Spring Semester of my Freshman year 2013.

 A final project for a CIS course on data structures and algorithms.

 Utilized JSON (JavaScript Object Notation) notation to generate a graph of friends for a fake facebook or "fakebook."